A NOTE TO APPLICANTS

 This year’s fellows and their stories are:

-- Erika Eichelberger: the Boko Haram of Nigeria and how climate change drives global jihad
+- Erika Eichelberger: how climate change drives conflict in Nigeria.

 - Maddie Oatman: how the “framing” of western US pine beetle infestation justifies questionable forestry practices